Amy Allen - SENCo

 Trish Osborne – Higher Level Teaching Assistant

 I have been working with children ever since my oldest child was born in 1991.
 I have worked as a Mums and Toddler group leader, playgroup helper/governor and Brownies co leader.
-From this I started helping at my daughters school which gave me the bug for working with children.
-I was then employed at a Loughborough Primary School for the 9 years before starting work at St Barts I started working at St Barts in 2008 and whilst being here I have passed my High Level Teaching Assistant status training and now work as a full time HLTA, a role which I am throughly enjoying.
-I have been married for well over 20 years and have 2 grown up children.
-In my spare time I love to read and I try to keep fit by going to Zumba classes!
+From this I started helping at my daughter's school which gave me the bug for working with children.
+I was then employed at a Loughborough Primary School for 9 years before starting work at St Barts.
+I started working at St Barts in 2008 and whilst being here I have passed my High Level Teaching Assistant status training and now work as a full time HLTA, a role which I am throughly enjoying.
+In my spare time I enjoy reading, walking the family husky and anything Harry Potter!

 Chris Patrick – Assistant Head Teacher, Class teacher, Maths & Assessment Co-ordinator

 I’ve been teaching at St Bartholomew’s since January 1998.
-I began with two terms teaching year 3 children and since then have taught year 6.
-I taught in Loughborough before coming here, teaching all junior year groups.
-At school I have responsibility for Maths Assessment and I am also Assistant Head teacher responsible for Key Stage 2.
-I live near Nottingham and travel to school down the motorway each morning.
+I am Assistant Head teacher responsible for Key Stage 2.
 I am married and have one son born in 1992.
 In my leisure spare time I enjoy camping, hiking swimming and most sports.
-I do tend to watch the sports now, rather than actually take part.
-During the holidays I like to go to really hot resorts and relax by a swimming pool with a large pile of books.
 I enjoy exploring historical sites, especially those from ancient times.
+I am retiring in July 2018 and am looking forward to further exploring the world.

 David Payne-Class Teacher & Computing Co-ordinator